Azure/draft-classic/docs/getting-started.md

 # Getting Started

 This document shows how to deploy a "Hello World" application with Draft.
-If you haven't done so already, be sure you have Draft installed according to the [Installation Guide][Installation Guide].
+If you haven't done so already, be sure you have Draft installed properly.
+This [Quickstart Guide](quickstart.md) is the perfect resource if you still need to install Draft.

 ## Application Setup